 - How much am I willing to invest if I find the right franchise opportunity?

-- Do you need third party finance to purchase the franchise?
+- Do you need third-party finance to purchase the franchise?
 If so, do you have any felony convictions, declared bankruptcy or a poor credit score which will exclude you from getting a loan?

 - How soon do you wish to be in business?
 Now, three months, six months or sometime in the future?

-If buying a franchise is high on your list and you have the time and energy to commit to seeing if this is right for you, know the criteria that is important to you.
+If buying a franchise is high on your list and you have the time and energy to commit to see if this is right for you, know the criteria that is important to you.
 The process to qualify and find the right opportunity takes a considerable effort but ultimately you will be successful if you know what is important to you.
 Over the years franchising has changed and is no longer restricted to fast food, gas stations or accommodation chains.
-There are also a diverse range of franchises with different price points.
+There is also a diverse range of franchises with different price points.

 Just in case you have an interest, the top 10 franchises in 2011 according to Entrepreneur magazine were:

 If you look at a list of the top 10 franchises you will typically see franchises that are more expensive.
 Do not be discouraged if you only have $50,000 to $100,000 to invest.
 What is important is that you know who you are and where you are going to find the right opportunity that answers your list of top 10 questions.

 Like some more information?
 This link will provide you with one page of the steps to Successfully Buy Your Franchise